Esri/workforce-scripts/migrate_to_v2.md

 This script takes a Version 1 Workforce Project and migrates it to a Version 2 project.
 It will preserve your assignment, worker, assignment type, webmap, integration and (optionally) dispatcher data in the new project.

-**This script requires the logged in user to be an admin or to be the owner of the project**
+**This script requires the logged in user to be an admin or to be the owner of the project and requires a version of the Python API which supports Version 2 Projects**

 Supports Python 3.5+